1. Explanation of Terms

 4. Complete the application forms and upload documents as PDFs or graphic files.

-5. Pay application fees, electronically sign and submit your application.
+5. Pay application fees, electronically sign and submit the application.

 IRCC Portal

-• If this is your first Portal application, you may need to request an invitation code
+• If this is your first application using the Portal, you may need to request an invitation code

 • Sign in to the IRCC Portal.